Crozzers/RestoreWindowPos/README.md

 ## Features

-* Snapshots taken every minute (with options for various different intervals)
+* Regular snapshots of current window layout (with options for various different intervals)
 * Remembers window sizes and positions and restores them when monitors are connected/disconnected
 * Can restore snapped windows
-* Can restore past snapshots (remembers up to 10 unique layouts)
+* Can restore past snapshots
 * Easy to use installer that registers the program as a startup task
-* Can pause and resume taking snapshots
 * Create and apply rules for specific windows
 * Create and apply rules for specific display configurations

-## TODO

-* Test on Windows 11
-* Create wiki with usage instructions
-* Add behaviour methods to dataclasses.
-EG: `Rule` should have method `Rule.apply` to apply the rule
+* React to new windows spawning and take some predefined action